 Similar to a pond/lake loop system, an open-loop system requires water via a well or a surface body of water.
 The liquid gets directed into the tubing and to the heat pump, where the heat is exchanged with the refrigerant loop.
 Then the water returns to the ground through the well or surface discharge.
 This option is best for homeowners who have an adequate supply of clean water and can meet all local codes and regulations.

 On average, open-loop systems are cheaper to install than closed-loop ones, allowing you to save up to 60% on the costs.
 Keep in mind, however, that these systems also require more maintenance than other geothermal systems, including filter changes, water softening, and well testing.

 Hybrid systems aren’t as conventional as closed- or open-loop systems, but they’re still available.

 They take advantage of a combination of geothermal resources, such as standing column wells and cooling towers.
 These geothermal systems are primarily used for cooling, rather than heating, making them a viable option for homeowners in warmer regions.

 Choosing the Right Geothermal System

 If you plan to make the switch to geothermal energy, you can realize many benefits.
-Geothermal heat pumps typically use 25 percent to 50 percent less electricity than conventional heating and cooling systems.
+Geothermal heat pumps typically use 25% to 50% less electricity than conventional heating and cooling systems.
 They are also generally quieter, last longer, and need less maintenance than conventional systems.
-You can save up to 60 percent on heating costs and up to 50 percent on cooling costs each year.
-Plus, you can take advantage of federal tax credits to bring down the costs of installation.
+You can save up to 60% on heating costs and up to 50% on cooling costs each year.
+Plus, you can take advantage of the federal tax credit to bring down the costs of installation.

 Before you make the switch, do your research and decide which type of system is right for you.
 Closed-loop, open-loop, and hybrid options all come with pros and cons, but each one delivers key benefits for homeowners.
 Determining which type of system fits your living situation will lead to long-term contentment.